sensei-hacker/inavwiki/Failsafe.md

 # Setting up Failsafe for RTH

+---
+Warning: one can assign a RC switch to simulate a FAILSAFE condition.
+Bear in mind that while the mode is activated, the FC will behave as if radio link is lost.
+This means that disarming the model will not work.
+To regain control one will have to 1) cancel the FAILSAFE with the RC assigned switch 2) move the roll / pitch sticks 3) possibly DISARM.
+Not to say that in case of emergency this procedure has to be well known.
+Therefore, it is wise to not assign FAILSAFE to a switch, but rather assign RTH.
+---

 ## Foreword

 The goal is to configure both your flight controller and radio receiver so that failsafe does as you expect in every situation.